How do I register a team for Solar Spring break?

 What does the week of programming include?

-Your week of programming with GRID will include a volunteer orientation, at least a two day solar installation, and the other days are flexible in regards to programming.
-If there is a particular program area that your group is interested in (i.e. solar design, nonprofit management, community outreach) please let us know and we will help organize a week of programming that is relevant and exciting for your group.
+Your week of programming with GRID will include a volunteer orientation, at least two days of solar installation (weather permitting), and the other days are flexible in regards to service-learning programming.
+If there is a particular program area that your group is interested in (i.e. solar design, nonprofit management, social justice, community outreach), please let us know and we will help organize a week of programming that is relevant and exciting for your group.

 What experience is required?